GTNewHorizons/GT5-Unofficial/README.md

 ## Current Build Status
 ### CircleCI - [![CircleCI](https://circleci.com/gh/alkcorp/GTplusplus/tree/master.svg?style=svg)](https://circleci.com/gh/alkcorp/GTplusplus/tree/master)
-Click the CI button for the latest BETA builds!
-Please sign in with Github to find the artefacts (builds) located within each job.
+Click the Green Passed/Red Failed button for the latest BETA builds!
+Make sure you are signed in via Github/BitBucket.
+If you have not done so, login here first.
+[Sign into CircleCI here!](https://circleci.com/vcs-authorize/)
+Downloads can be found on the artefacts tab (builds) located within each job.

 ### Discord
 [Join the GT++ Channel - Click here](https://discord.gg/YdXJbgb)